dnavarez/MyiTunesApp/README.md

 Database: Realm

 In regards to saving the api json response, i'm using Realm platform as an alternative to Core Data

+App State Restoration:

+Using the Apple saving and restoring application state on iOS.
+On codes has description for the usage.